Fun House (The Stooges album): Legacy and influence

 In 2005, the Stooges performed the album live in its entirety as part of the All Tomorrow's Parties-curated Don't Look Back series.
 "Dirt" was ranked number 46 on Gibson's "Top 50 Guitar Solos" list in 2010.

+In 2020, Jordan Blum of Consequence wrote: "Fun House accomplished precisely what a sophomore LP should: it continued the foundational vibe of its predecessor while also adding more growth and variety to the band’s palette. [...]
+Although it wasn’t immediately successful, it has since achieved quite a legacy as not only one of The Stooges’ best outings, but as a quintessential blueprint for what would become punk half a decade later."